Certificate in Immigrant Literacies

 - evidence of completion of the University’s Level I written English proficiency requirement1;

-- for non-matriculated students only: documentation of a passing score on the Analytical Writing section of the GRE or GMAT; or a 3–4 page academic writing sample (e.g. research paper, grant proposal, publication).
+- for non-matriculated students only: documentation of a passing score on the Analytical Writing section of the GRE or GMAT; or a 3-4 page academic writing sample (e.g., research paper, grant proposal, publication).

 For matriculated graduate students in TESOL: Evidence of completion of the written English proficiency requirement is determined based on a satisfactory evaluation of the student’s Statement of Purpose, submitted to the department as part of the student’s original application to the MA TESOL program.

-Applicants who are matriculated graduate students may enter the certificate program at any point after acceptance into a SF State graduate degree program.
+Applicants who are matriculated graduate students may enter the certificate program at any point after acceptance into an SF State graduate degree program.
 Graduate students who wish to apply must consult with their advisor immediately to find out how best to sequence their coursework to satisfy both home Department requirements and certificate requirements.

-Applicants who are not currently matriculated in any SF State graduate degree program (e.g., in-service ESOL teachers, health professionals) must apply (via graduate admissions) and be admitted to the University and to the graduate certificate program.
+Applicants who are not currently matriculated in any SF State graduate degree program (e.g., in-service ESOL teachers, health professionals) must apply (via graduate admissions) and be admitted to the University and the graduate certificate program.
 Acceptance into the program is with the approval of the certificate program director and consent of program faculty following review of the application materials (listed above).

 Students interested in admission to the certificate programs need not have completed undergraduate degree programs in English literature or language studies, nor do they need to be enrolled in master's programs offered in the Department of English.
 Graduate students from master's programs offered in this department should contact their advisors to find out how many of the certificate courses may be used towards meeting degree requirements in their M.A. program.
 Unclassified graduate students and candidates for degrees in other departments may be accepted into the program with the approval of the certificate faculty.